oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 ### Adjusting the Prometheus Query

 This is an advanced topic, and will materially affect autoscaling but is fully supported in OCI AI Blueprints.
-Each recipe deployment comes with a prometheus endpoint that can be preprended to the base url associated with your stack.
+Each blueprint deployment comes with a prometheus endpoint that can be preprended to the base url associated with your stack.
 So, if my base url was:
 `100-200-160-20.nip.io` then my prometheus url would be `prometheus.100-200-160-20.nip.io`.

-When I have deployed a recipe with autoscaling enabled, I can visit this endpoint and see the available metrics that vllm surfaces for users by typing `vllm:` in the search bar.
+When I have deployed a blueprint with autoscaling enabled, I can visit this endpoint and see the available metrics that vllm surfaces for users by typing `vllm:` in the search bar.
 A full list of production metrics can be found [here](https://docs.vllm.ai/en/v0.6.6/serving/metrics.html).
 The end goal of query adjustment is to:

 1. Find a value that reflects the criteria you want to scale on
 2. Write a query that gives you a time averaged result (generally used with the `rate` function in promQL)